Kristen Pfaff: Posthumous acknowledgements

 After a period of mourning, Hole recruited bassist Melissa Auf der Maur and dedicated their first show of an extensive touring period to Pfaff.
-Hole's 1997 retrospective compilation My Body, the Hand Grenade is also dedicated to her.
+Hole's 1997 retrospective compilation My Body, the Hand Grenade is also dedicated to Pfaff and Cobain.

 On October 20, 1994, Janet Pfaff, Kristen's mother, accepted induction on her daughter's behalf into the Buffalo Music Hall of Fame.
 "I'm proud to accept this award for Kristen and I know she would be happy to receive it," Mrs. Pfaff said.
 "It's sad because Kristen wasn't here herself to enjoy the moment.
 You work so hard in the business to make it at the national level, and that's what Kristen did.
 I just wish she was here to enjoy it, and see how her hometown feels about her."

-A local Minneapolis radio station, University of Minnesota's KUOM, has started a yearly $1,000 Memorial Scholarship in her name.
+A local Minneapolis radio station, University of Minnesota's KUOM, started a yearly $1,000 Memorial Scholarship in her name.
 The award is earmarked for "individuals active in the arts in the pursuit of their educational goals."
 Portions from the proceeds of Hole's album sales have gone to the Kristen Pfaff Memorial Fund.

-A book focusing on Pfaff's life and her work as an activist, counsellor and musician is forthcoming from English author Guy Mankowski.
-‘I Know How To Live: The Story Of Kristen Pfaff’ draws from Kristen's archive, and will have a foreword by Kristen Pfaff’s brother Jason.
+English author Guy Mankowski wrote with Jason Pfaff a biography focusing on her life and her work as an activist, counsellor and musician (drawing from her personal archive) which was the basis of a TEDx talk 'Lived Through This: Kristen Pfaff's hidden archive and influence'.

-In October 2022 Mankowski's TED (conference) talk, entitled 'Lived Through This: Kristen Pfaff's hidden archive and influence' was published online.
+In November 2024 a 'long-awaited' first volume of a biography about Pfaff was released for subscribers via Substack.
+John Robb said, ‘This book ultimately places Kristen back in the deserved centre of the narrative.’